-BEST PRACTICE RECOMMENDATION ADDRESSED LINK TO RESOURCE as design standards and character-derived elements from form-based codes, performance measures that regulate use based on attributes and available Development Ordinance D. Improve Zoning Districts 1.
+RECOMMENDATION BEST PRACTICE ADDRESSED LINK TO RESOURCE 2.
+Develop a Hybrid Code: The traditional Euclidean zoning model is no longer the desired mechanism for regulating land use.
+Over the years, variations in zoning codes have come to the forefront of planning best practice, including performance-based zoning and more recently form-based zoning.
+A hybrid code takes the best elements from these recent improvements such as design standards and character-derived elements from form-based codes, performance measures that regulate use based on attributes and available infrastructure, and merges these elements with a more traditional take on land use derived from Euclidean zoning.
+Oftentimes this approach works best when the zoning code is incorporated within a unified code or development ordinance.
+Good examples of hybrid codes exist nationwide, as more cities and counties are adopting design and performance standards that complement existing This best practice addresses Recommendation I.B.1 urging the County to consider updating Title 19 as a hybridized code that integrates design standards and performance measures within the existing Euclidean framework.
+Thompson's Station, Tennessee Land Development Ordinance Beaufort County Community Development Code Developing Effective Hybrid Codes; Rocky Mountain Land Institute landscapes while encouraging innovative solutions to infill and greenfield development alike.
+D. Improve Zoning Districts 1.
 Cluster Development Standards: Cluster development standards have come a long way since first introduced as a planning tool to preserve large tracts of land for agricultural, recreation and/or natural resource benefits.
-For clustering provisions to be successful, standards should be adopted for both subdivision and zoning regulations; more often than not provisions exist in one set of regulations or the other but do not support clustering outside of planned development and lack enforcement provisions or clear guidance on use, intensity, lot location and clear design intent for development when it occurs.
-Boosting the County's existing clustering provisions by incorporating additional standards and clear intent will go a long way in supporting agriculture and agricultural activities county-wide.
-Recommendation I.D.12 re- lated to the preservation of agricultural lands and pro- motion of agricultural activ- Agricultural Protection Zoning San Diego Conservation Subdivision Program Conservation Subdivision Standards
+For clustering provisions to be successful, standards should be adopted for This best practice addresses Recommendation I.D.12 re- lated to the preservation of agricultural lands and pro- Agricultural Protection Zoning San Diego Conservation both subdivision and zoning regulations; more often than not provisions exist in one set of regulations or the other but do not support clustering outside motion of agricultural activities and lifestyle on the is- Subdivision Program of planned development and lack enforcement provisions or clear guidance on use, intensity, lot location and clear design intent for development when it occurs.
+Boosting the County's existing clustering provisions by incorporating additional standards and clear intent will go a long way in supporting agriculture and agricultural activities county-wide. land of Maui.
+Conservation Subdivision Standards